particle-iot/docs/src/content/reference/ios.md

 The [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) is an important resource on mixing Objective-C and Swift code, be sure to read through that as well.

-_Notice_ that we've included the required bridging header file in the SDK, you just need to copy it to your project add it as the active bridging header file in the project settings as described in the links above.
 There's also an [example app](https://github.com/particle-iot/ios-app-example-pod), this app also demonstrates the Particle DeviceSetup library usage, as well as several Cloud SDK calls.

-#### Carthage (Recommended method)
+#### Carthage

 The SDK is now also available as a [Carthage](https://github.com/Carthage/Carthage) dependency since version 0.4.0.

-This should solve many issues SDK users has been reporting with mixing Swift dependencies in their projects and having to use the `use_frameworks!` directive in the `Podfile` -  that flag is required for any dynamic library, which includes anything written in Swift.
+Before CocoaPods v1.5.0 `use_frameworks!` flag was mandatory for dependencies written in Swift.
+This has caused a lot of problems while compiling projects that had dependencies written in both languages.
+To counter this problem, we added Carthage support and marked it as recommended way for quite a while.
+This is no longer the case as both dependency managers work well now.

-You must have Carthage tool installed, if you don't then be sure to [install Carthage](https://github.com/Carthage/Carthage#installing-carthage) before you start.
+Be sure to [install Carthage](https://github.com/Carthage/Carthage#installing-carthage) before you start.
 Then to build the iOS Cloud SDK, simply create a `Cartfile` on your project root folder, containing the following line:

 ```